flashbots/mev-explore-public/README.md

 ### Help us expand our protocol coverage by writing inspectors

 Requirements:
-* proficiency in Rust or TypeScript
+* proficiency in Rust or JavaScript
 * understanding of smart contract logic

 Inspectors currently missing include: